ANTIC

 Alphanumeric Television Interface Controller (ANTIC) is an LSI ASIC dedicated to generating 2D computer graphics to be shown on a television screen or computer display.

-Under the direction of Jay Miner, the chip was designed in 1977-1978 by Joe Decuir, Francois Michel, and Steve Smith for the Atari 8-bit family of home computers first released in 1979 and was patented by Atari, Inc. in 1981.
+Under the direction of Jay Miner, the chip was designed in 1977–1978 by Joe Decuir, Francois Michel, and Steve Smith for the Atari 8-bit computers first released in 1979.
+The chip was patented by Atari, Inc. in 1981.
 ANTIC is also used in the 1982 Atari 5200 video game console, which shares most of the same hardware as the 8-bit computers.

-For every frame of video, ANTIC reads a program of instructions to define the playfield, or background graphics, then delivers a data stream to the companion CTIA or GTIA chip which adds color and overlays sprites (referred to as "Player/Missile graphics" by Atari).
+For every frame of video, ANTIC reads instructions to define the playfield, or background graphics, then delivers a data stream to the companion CTIA or GTIA chip which adds color and overlays sprites (referred to as "Player/Missile graphics" by Atari).
 Each ANTIC instruction corresponds to either blank scan lines or one of 14 graphics modes used for a horizontal band of the display.
 The height of each band depends on the mode.
-A full program, or display list in Atari parlance, specifies the entire display built from a stack of individual modes.
+The instructions comprise a display list, in Atari parlance, which specifies how the entire display is built from a stack of individual modes.

-The display list also specifies where the data for each row comes from.
-For character modes, the base address of the character bitmaps themselves is stored in an on-chip register and can be changed.
-Display list instructions can also enable horizontal and vertical fine scrolling and mark that an interrupt should occur.
+The display list specifies where the data for each row comes from.
+For character modes, the base address of the character bitmaps is stored in an on-chip register and can be changed.
+Display list instructions can enable horizontal and vertical fine scrolling and mark that an interrupt should occur.
 An interrupt allows arbitrary 6502 code to execute, usually to change display-related settings in the middle of a frame.

 Atari computer magazine Antic was named after the chip.